 73.07 Tube or pipe fittings (for example, couplings, elbows, sleeves), of iron or steel.

 73.12 Stranded wire, ropes, cables, plaited bands, slings and the like, of iron or steel, not electrically insulated.

 Note: Whether or not cut to length or fitted with terminal parts, provided they do not assume the character of articles of other headings.

 73.15 Chain and Parts Thereof, of iron or steel.

 73.17 Nails, tacks, drawing pins, corrugated nails, staples (other than those of heading No. 83.05) and similar articles, of iron or steel, whether or not with heads of other material, but excluding such articles with heads of other material, but excluding such articles with heads of copper.

 73.18 Screws, bolts, nuts, coach screws, screw hooks, rivets, cotters, cotter-pins, washers (including spring washers) and similar articles, of iron or steel.

 Note: The articles of this heading are used to assemble or fasten goods.
-Whether or not an article is committed by design to a specific assembly, Machine, etc., or fastening application does not preclude classification from this heading. in provision (b)
+Whether or not an article is committed by design to a specific assembly, machine, etc., or fastening application does not preclude classification from its appropriate heading.

 83.01 Padlocks and locks (key, combination or electrically operated), of base metal; clasps and frames with clasps, incorporating locks, or base metal; keys for any of the foregoing articles, of base metal.